 - Participation in From the Top’s Arts Leadership Program.

 Students may apply for the scholarship at any time, but applications will be reviewed in three cycles throughout the year according to the below deadlines.
 All recipients are notified on a rolling admissions basis in accordance with our 2016–2017 taping season.

 *Please note that high school seniors must apply by the October 17 deadline to be considered.

 How to apply

 - After reading this page and our Scholarship FAQs, visit the link at the bottom of the page to proceed to the online application.

-- Applicants will be asked to submit at least two unedited, un-enhanced video or audio samples of their music.
-You will also need to submit copies of tax forms, grade transcripts, and other documents.
+- Applicants will be asked to upload at least two unedited, un-enhanced video or audio samples of their music.

 - It is free to apply for the Jack Kent Cooke Young Artist Award.
 There is no application fee.